openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 ### Test Plan
 1. e2e test: Update CI to use a UPI script to create a correct set of networks and subnets and pass them to the installer for an e2e installation
 2. Unit tests for new parameters:
-   1. `apiVIP` and `ingressVIP` must be valid ip addresses in the nodesSubnet CIDR
+   1. `apiVIP` and `ingressVIP` must be valid IP addresses in the nodesSubnet CIDR
    2. `apiEndpoint` must be a valid IP address or URL
    3. `nodesSubnet` must be the uuid of a subnet that exists in the openstack cloud that the installer has access to
 ### Garduation Criteria